Water on the basement floor, walls pushing inward, or cracks getting wider every season?

 These are the questions we hear most before someone schedules an inspection.

 It depends on what needs to be done, how much access we have, and how far the damage has gone.
 Sealing a single crack is a different job than bracing a bowing wall or waterproofing an entire basement perimeter.
+A small basement repair in Mt.
+Lebanon runs very different from a full Squirrel Hill basement foundation repair.
 We give you a written quote during your free inspection so you know the exact number before any work starts.
 Financing available.

 Water gets in where the wall meets the floor, through cracked mortar, and along old stone joints.
 The clay soil outside swells with rain and pushes water against your walls.
 The combined sewer system can also back up during storms — as little as a tenth of an inch of rain can overwhelm it and send water through your floor drain.
+When we do a basement leak repair we trace the exact entry point first — guessing wastes your money.
 A free inspection shows you exactly where the water is getting in and what stops it.

 Clay soil expands when it gets wet and pushes against your basement wall.
 On hillside lots, the uphill side takes the full weight.
 Over time that pressure bows the wall inward.
+That horizontal crack across the middle of the wall is the pressure line — and the basement crack repair work that comes with it has to address the soil load, not just the crack itself.
 Freeze-thaw makes it worse every winter — water in the soil freezes, expands, and pushes again.
-If you see a horizontal crack running across the middle of the wall, that is the pressure line.
 We stop the movement and brace the wall so it holds.

 Most jobs finish in one to five days.
 A crack repair takes a few hours.
 A sump pump install takes a day.
 French drains run two to four days.
 Pier work runs two to three days depending on how many are needed.
 You do not need to move out.

 Exterior waterproofing means digging down to the footing and sealing the wall from the outside.
 It stops water at the source but requires full excavation — and on row home lots with no space between houses, it is often not possible.
 Interior waterproofing catches water along the inside perimeter with a French drain and routes it to a sump pump before it hits your floor.
+Most basement waterproofing Pittsburgh projects we do end up interior for that exact reason — the lot lines do not give us a choice.
 Both work.
 Which one fits depends on your home, your lot, and where the water is coming in.
 We walk you through both options during your free inspection.